 yrn – yarn ‘round needle

 Now that you have caught up on the basic knitting terminology, it’s time to put the techniques into action.
+If your new to knitting you can find some great deals on craft kits.
 Check out our other helpful articles for your next knitting adventures—whether they involve learning how to knit your very first piece or trying new knitting stitches.